natecraddock/zf/README.md

 # zf

-zf is a commandline fuzzy finder with a focus on accurate filepath matching
+zf is a commandline fuzzy finder that prioritizes matches on filenames.

 ## Building

-To provide easier access, zf targets the latest stable version of Zig.
-Compile with `zig build`.
+zf targets the latest stable release of Zig.
+Compile with `zig build -Drelease-fast=true`.

 ## Use